Ontario Careless Driving Defence

 Careless Driving Is Often the Charge That Was Meant to Be Fought.

-A careless driving conviction can create 6 demerit points, major or high-risk insurance consequences, possible licence suspension, employment problems, commercial driver concerns, and serious complications after a collision.
+A careless driving conviction can bring 6 demerit points, a serious insurance classification, possible licence suspension, employment problems, and — after a collision — a damaging double hit alongside the accident claim.
 Do not treat it like a simple fine.

 6 Points On Conviction